TheSuperHackers/GeneralsGamePatch/Patch104pZH/README.md

 Contains original and unedited game files from **Command and Conquer Generals Zero Hour 1.04**.
 Files are the basis of changes in **GameFilesEdited** and may or may not be used for generating release files.

 ### 📁 GameFilesOriginalCCG
 Contains original and unedited game files from **Command and Conquer Generals 1.08**.
-Files are for reference purposes only.
+Files may or may not be used for generating release files.

 ### 📁 Scripts
 Contains build scripts to build and test game file changes.